fnando/kitabu/README.md

 ## Installation

-To install Kitabu, you’ll need a working Ruby 1.9+ installation.
+To install Kitabu, you'll need a working Ruby 2.0+ installation.
-If you’re cool with it, just run the following command to install it.
+If you're cool with it, just run the following command to install it.

     gem install kitabu